audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/file-button-tutorial.md

 ## Overview

-For some plug-ins it is necessary to read from or write to files.
+For some plugins it is necessary to read from or write to files.
 In order to do this, it is necessary to define precisely which file is required, where the file is located, and whether it is required for read access or write access (for read access, the file must exist, whereas for write access this is not always a requirement).

 Prior to the availability of the File-Button Widget, file names could be hard coded into the Nyquist script, or a text box could be provided for the user to enter the name of the file.
 Hard coded file paths lack flexibility, are platform specific (a path starting with "C:\\" does not work on Mac or Linux), and may point to locations that do not exist on some machines.
 While a text box may provide a better solution than hard coding a file path, it remains inconvenient and prone to user error, especially for long file paths.
 The File-Button Widget was introduced in Audacity 2.3.0 to solve these problems, by providing access to a graphical "file browser window" similar to using **File menu > Open** or **File menu > Save** in other applications.